MrShiroLu/ShodanCVEFinder/README.md

 # ShodanCVEFinder

-ShodanCVEFinder is a tool that finds open ports and services for a given IP address using the Shodan API, then automatically queries known CVE (vulnerability) information for these services via the Google Gemini API.
-Results are displayed on the screen and saved to a file.
+ShodanCVEFinder is a tool that finds open ports and services for a given IP address using the Shodan API, then queries known CVE (vulnerability) information for these services via the Google Gemini API.
+Results are saved to a file.

 ## Features
 - Finds open ports and services for an IP address using the Shodan API.
-- Searches for CVEs (Common Vulnerabilities and Exposures) for discovered services using the Google Gemini API.
+- Searches for CVEs (Vulnerabilities) for discovered services using the Google Gemini API.
 - Displays results on the screen and saves them under the `Results/` folder.
 - User-friendly, step-by-step command-line interface.